elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 Throughout my testing, I saw *apache* use 60MB per process, but that was an extreme case.
 With my optimal configuration, I was using the same amount as the prefork MPM processes about 24MB per *apache* process.
 So with apache **worker** MPM and **mod_php** we can handle 2,000 hits when receiving 100 simultaneous requests.
 This is way better than **prefork**.
 As I was doing my testing, I ran into the following from the <a href="http://www.php.net/manual/en/faq.installation.php#faq.installation.apache2" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','www.php.net/manual/en/faq.installation.php#faq.installation.apache2']);">PHP FAQ</a>:

 > PHP is glue.
 It is the glue used to build cool web applications by sticking dozens of 3rd-party libraries together and making it all appear as one coherent entity through an intuitive and easy to learn language interface.
 The flexibility and power of PHP relies on the stability and robustness of the underlying platform.
 It needs a working OS, a working web server and working 3rd-party libraries to glue together.
 When any of these stop working PHP needs ways to identify the problems and fix them quickly.
-When you make the underlying framework more complex by not having completely separate execution threads, completely separate memory segments and a strong sandbox for each request to play in, further weaknesses are introduced into PHP&#8217;s system.
+When you make the underlying framework more complex by not having completely separate execution threads, completely separate memory segments and a strong sandbox for each request to play in, further weaknesses are introduced into PHP's system.
 >
 > If you want to use a threaded MPM, look at a FastCGI configuration where PHP is running in its own memory space.